pirhoo/trotsky/docs/guide/faq.md

 ## Who are we?

-Trotsky was developed me, Pierre Romera Zhang, a fullstack developer.
+Trotsky was developed by me, Pierre Romera Zhang, a fullstack developer.
 My initial motivation to create Trotsky was to have a project to learn Typescript and play with the ATProto API.

 ## Can we contribute?